How to Make Money on Medium: An In-Depth Guide for Beginners

 The majority of writers are not making a full-time income on Medium based on released numbers.
 In fact, only a very small total number are, but that doesn't mean it isn't possible!

-Even for those who see Medium as mainly a way to promote other sites or as a side hustle, there’s a lot of potential benefit that comes from working with this platform.
+Even for those who see Medium as mainly a way to promote other sites or as a side hustle, there are a lot of potential benefits that come from working with this platform.

 While the high end numbers are impressive, only 10% of total writers make above $100 a month and even fewer make a full-time living.
 Then again, there are writers making five figures on Medium: so it's possible.